henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 * `listen-port` The TCP port your proxy should listen on for accepting connections from your browser.
 * `dns-ip` IP address of the DNS server.
 * `dns-port` Port number DNS server listens on.
 * `alpha` A float in the range [0, 1].
-Uses this as the coefficient in your EWMA throughput estimate.
+Use this as the coefficient in your EWMA throughput estimate.
 * `log` The file path to which you should log the messages as described below.

 > *Note: for simplicity, arguments will appear exactly as shown above (for both modes) during testing and grading.
 Error handling with the arguments is not explicitly tested but is highly recommended.
-At least printing the correct usage if something went wrong is worthwhile.*
+At least printing the correct usage if something goes wrong is worthwhile.*
 >
 > *Also note: we are using our own implementation of DNS on top of TCP, not UDP.*

 ### Implementation Framework

-We present a brief framework for [miProxy implementation in C](\starter_files\miProxy\miProxy.c).
-This framework offers support for parsing basic command line arguments, along with some helper functions and variables.
+We present a brief framework for [miProxy implementation in C](./starter_files/miProxy/miProxy.c).
+This framework supports parsing basic command line arguments, along with some helper functions and variables.

-However, if desired, you may choose to implement it using CPP from scratch.
+However, if desired, you may choose to implement miProxy using CPP from scratch.

 > *Note: No plagiarze !*